mydaytrip/partner-api/source/includes/hourly-ride-api.md

 ## Cancellation Policy

-All hourly rides follow the same cancellation policy regardless of the pricing type returned in the search results:
+All hourly rides follow the same cancellation policy:

 - **100% refundable** when cancelled more than 24 hours before departure
 - **No refund** when cancelled within 24 hours of departure

-**Note**: Unlike shared trips, hourly rides (private trips) have a uniform cancellation policy.
-The pricing type field returned in search results (Flexible, SuperFlexible, NonRefundable) does not affect the cancellation terms for hourly rides - all hourly rides use the 24-hour cutoff.

 ## Business Rules